 - a.
-Payment of all taxes and dues. - b.
-Offset prior years' operation losses. - c.
-Set aside 10% of the remaining amount after deducting items (a) and (b) as legal reserve. - d.
-Set aside or reverse special reserve in accordance with law and regulations. - e.
-The rest shall be distributed in cash by the board of directors; if it is issued new shares, it shall be reported to the shareholder's meeting Resolution.
+Payment of all taxes and dues; - b.
+Offset prior years' operation losses; - c.
+Set aside 10% of the remaining amount after deducting items (a) and (b) as legal reserve; - d.
+Set aside or reverse special reserve in accordance with law and regulations; and - e.
+The remaining amount shall be distributed in cash by the Board of Directors; if new shares are issued, it shall be reported to the shareholder's meeting for resolution.